Daniel J. Frey

 Like a child is supposed to respect their parents.

-But what if the parents neglect, abuse the child?
+But what if the parents neglect or abuse the child?

-Is respect still required by the child for their guardian?
+Does the child still require respect for their guardian?

-If a poll could be taken asking if your parents were flawless, they were excellent, I would wager that getting a perfect set of parents is akin to the same odds as being struck by lightning.
+If a poll could be taken asking if your parents were flawless, having a perfect set of parents is akin to the same odds as being struck by lightning.

-The odds of being struck by lightning is 1 in 3,000.
+The odds of being struck by lightning are 1 in 3,000.

-Those odds seem low to my own experience of being struck three times in my life so far by lightning.
+Those odds seem low to me, based on my own experience of being struck by lightning three times in my life so far.

 I thought I was unique.